Cheshire (song): Composition

-"Cheshire" was written by Hwang Su-min and Jeong Ha-ri of 153/Joombas, composed and arranged primarily by Timothy Tan and Justin Reinstein along with Ciara Muscat, Josefin Glenmark, Jar (153/Joombas), and Jjean for the composition.
+"Cheshire" was written by Hwang Su-min and Jeong Ha-ri of 153/Joombas, composed and arranged primarily by Timothy Tan and Justin Reinstein along with Ciara Muscat, Josefin Glenmark, Jar (153/Joombas), and JJean for the composition.
 It was described as a dance-pop song featuring "fresh piano riff and strong bass rhythm" with lyrics that conveys the message of "believing in your own feelings as there is no right answer to your worries and questions about yourself".
 "Cheshire" was composed in the key of G major, with a tempo of 99 beats per minute.

 Commercial performance

-"Cheshire" debuted at number 105 on South Korea's Circle Digital Chart in the chart issue dated November 27 – December 3, 2022; on its component charts, it debuted at number 12 on the Circle Download Chart, number 181 on the Circle Streaming Chart, and number 54 on the Circle BGM Chart.
-It ascended to number 89 on the Circle Digital Chart, number 110 on the Circle Streaming Chart in the following week.
+"Cheshire" debuted at number 105 on South Korea's Circle Digital Chart in the chart issue dated November 27 – December 3, 2022.
+It ascended to number 89 in the following week.
 In Singapore, the song debuted number 24 on the RIAS Top Streaming Chart, and number 12 on the RIAS Top Regional Chart in the chart issue dated December 2–8, 2022.
 In Taiwan, the song debuted at number 16 on the Billboard Taiwan Songs in the chart issue dated December 17, 2022.
 In Netherlands, the song debuted at number 31 on the Dutch Global 40 in the chart issue dated December 5, 2022.

 Promotion

 Following the release of Cheshire, on November 30, 2022, the group performed "Cheshire" at 2022 MAMA Awards.
 They subsequently performed on three music programs in the first week: KBS's Music Bank on December 2, MBC's Show!
 Music Core on December 3, and SBS's Inkigayo on December 4.
-On the second week, they performed on Music Bank on December 9 where they won first place, Show!
+On the second and final week, they performed on Music Bank on December 9 where they won first place, Show!
 Music Core on December 10, and Inkigayo on December 11.

 Accolades

+"Cheshire" received a first place music program award on the December 9, 2022, broadcast of Music Bank.
+At the 12th Circle Chart Music Awards, "Cheshire" won the Artist of the Year – Global Digital Music (November) award, beating Red Velvet's "Birthday" and Kara's "When I Move".